 An interesting take on the life of someone who didn’t follow the ‘finish school, go to uni, get a job, get married, buy a home then die’ type life.
 This is a mix of travel writing and personal memoir.

-Please note some of the links above are affiliate links.
+Please note some of the links above are affiliate links which means I get a small commission from purchases at no extra cost to you.